Superintendent's Message (January 2026)

 Lavallette School’s Social Media and Communication Platforms

 We have so many wonderful things happening here at Lavallette Elementary School and our staff is committed to highlighting all of these exciting learning activities and school community events.
-We invite you to download the Lavallette School mobile app, visit our website at www.lavallettek12.org, and follow Lavallette School on the following social media platforms:
+We invite you to download the Lavallette School mobile app, visit our website at www.lavallettek12.org, and follow Lavallette School on our social media platforms:

 Thank you to each and every one of our parents for your ongoing support and partnership in your child’s education at Lavallette Elementary School!